Our posts contain affiliate links. Sometimes, not always, we may make $$ when you make a purchase through these links. No Ads. Ever. Learn More

 One thing to keep in mind with the Canon SL1 is that this camera works much more quickly in viewfinder mode than it does in Live View mode (where you frame the scene using the display screen, rather than the viewfinder).
 It’s a little frustrating to miss some photos because of shutter lag when shooting in Live View, so think about using viewfinder mode when shooting moving subjects.

-I really like the fact that Canon gave the SL1 a touchscreen LCD, which is a great feature to find on a beginner level DSLR.
+I really like the fact that Canon gave the SL1 a touchscreen LCD, which is a great feature to find on a beginner-level DSLR.
 The photographers at whom Canon aimed the SL1 probably are migrating from the best compact digital camera or a smartphone camera, where a touch screen is becoming common.

-The Rebel SL1 is able to record photos in low light more effectively than some previous entry-level Canon DSLR cameras, thanks in part to an improvement in the autofocus system.
+The Rebel SL1 can record photos in low light more effectively than some previous entry-level Canon DSLR cameras, thanks in part to an improvement in the autofocus system.
 With older models, you may have noticed that the subject was blurred for a second or two during movies, which was extremely annoying.
 The new autofocus system in the Canon SL1 / 100D works faster, which is especially noticeable in movies.
 You can record movies at full HD resolution.

 The Canon EOS Rebel SL1 battery life is one area where you’ll notice the smaller size of this camera.
 By shrinking the size of the SL1 / 100D, Canon had to shrink the battery a little bit versus other Rebel digital cameras, resulting in battery life that’s below other Canon DSLRs.
 However, if you use viewfinder mode most of the time, you’ll be able to conserve the battery life effectively enough to allow for a full day of photography on one battery charge.